LouisTier/LouisTier.github.io/_pages/research.md

 # Ongoing Research Interests

 My research lies at the intersection of applied mathematics and machine learning, focusing on developing robust theoretical frameworks with practical applications.
-Below are my current research areas:
+As part of my PhD thesis at [Centre de Mathématiques Appliquées](https://www.cmap.polytechnique.fr/) — CMAP — of [École Polytechnique](https://www.polytechnique.edu/), in collaboration with [Michelin](https://www.michelin.com/), I work on the following research areas:

 ### Online Sensors